Infant and young child feeding

 - Few children receive nutritionally adequate and safe complementary foods; in many countries less than a fourth of infants 6–23 months of age meet the criteria of dietary diversity and feeding frequency that are appropriate for their age.

-- About 800 000 children's lives could be saved every year among children under 5, if all children 0–23 months were optimally breastfed .
+- Over 800 000 children's lives could be saved every year among children under 5, if all children 0–23 months were optimally breastfed .
 Breastfeeding improves IQ, school attendance, and is associated with higher income in adult life.
 1

 Undernutrition is estimated to cause 3.1 million child deaths annually or 45% of all child deaths.
 Infant and young child feeding is a key area to improve child survival and promote healthy growth and development.
 The first 2 years of a child’s life are particularly important, as optimal nutrition during this period lowers morbidity and mortality, reduces the risk of chronic disease, and fosters better development overall.

-Optimal breastfeeding is so critical that it could save about 800 000 under 5 child lives every year.
+Optimal breastfeeding is so critical that it could save over 800 000 under 5 child lives every year.